data-apis/array-api/spec/API_specification/type_promotion.md

 -   Type promotion rules must apply when determining the common result type for two **array** operands during an arithmetic operation, regardless of array dimension.
 Accordingly, zero-dimensional arrays must be subject to the same type promotion rules as dimensional arrays.
 -   Type promotion of non-numerical data types to numerical data types is unspecified (e.g., `bool` to `intxx` or `floatxx`).
--   Non-array ("scalar") operands must not participate in type promotion.

 ```{note}